SaturnSage/SaturnSageOraclePublicData/README.md

-Trying to understand how to add text from intrrnet to unity, in order to update the game with news daily.
+Trying to understand how to add text from internet to unity, in order to update the game with news daily.